 Theory and practice of reconfigurable computing, including:

-- reconfigurable systems and platforms, including heterogeneous clusters
+- reconfigurable systems and platforms, including heterogeneous cloud computing

 Models, architectures, development methods and tools for: